loot/loot/README.md

 * [Pseudosem](http://github.com/WrinklyNinja/pseudosem): v1.0.1
 * [yaml-cpp](http://github.com/WrinklyNinja/yaml-cpp): Use the `patched-for-loot` branch.

+In addition, LOOT's UI relies on the web libraries below, which can be fetched by running `bower install` from the repository root.

+* [Polymer](https://www.polymer-project.org)
+* [Jed](https://github.com/SlexAxton/Jed)
+* [Jed Gettext Parser](https://github.com/WrinklyNinja/jed-gettext-parser)
+* [Marked](https://github.com/chjj/marked)

+### Building

-Libespm and Pseudosem do not require any additional setup.
-The rest of the libraries must be built separately.
+Aside from Libespm and Pseudosem, the C/C++ libraries must be built separately.
 Instructions for building them and LOOT itself using Microsoft Visual Studio are given in [docs/BUILD.MSVC.md](docs/BUILD.MSVC.md).

+The HTML UI is automatically built when building the LOOT executable, but it can also be built by running `node scripts/vulcanize.js` from the repository root.

+### Cross-Platform Support

 Although LOOT uses a cross-platform build system and cross-platform libraries, it does rely on some Windows API functionality.
 Anyone wishing to port LOOT to other platforms will need to ensure equivalent functionality is implemented for their target platform.
 The Windows API code is wrapped in `#ifdef _WIN32` blocks so that it can be easily identified.

-### User Interface

-LOOT's UI relies on a few web libraries:

-* [Polymer](https://www.polymer-project.org)
-* [Jed](https://github.com/SlexAxton/Jed)
-* [Jed Gettext Parser](https://github.com/WrinklyNinja/jed-gettext-parser)
-* [Marked](https://github.com/chjj/marked)

-These dependencies are most easily managed using [Bower](http://bower.io/), and are built for distribution using [Vulcanize](https://github.com/Polymer/vulcanize).

-To install Bower and Vulcanize, first install [Node](http://nodejs.org/), and run `npm install -g bower vulcanize@0.7.11` from the command line.
-Once they are installed, fetch and build the dependencies by running `bower install && vulcanize --inline --strip --config scripts/vulcanize.config.json -o build/Release/resources/ui/index.html src/gui/html/index.html`.

 ## Packaging Releases